 Industrial-Organizational Psychologist

 Industrial-organizational psychologists analyze human behavior in professional environments and use their findings to improve an organization's effectiveness.
 Industrial-organizational psychologists must possess strong communication skills to relay their findings to non-psychologists.
-Most jobs in this field require a master's degree, though some employers may prefer candidates with a doctorate.
+Most jobs in this field require a master's degree.

 What Does an Industrial-Organizational Psychologist Make in a Year?

-Industrial-organizational psychologists enjoy mean annual wages of $90,820, according to Payscale data in March 2023.
-Salary opportunities for these professionals differ depending on location, education, and experience.
-Psychologists in their early career take home an annual mean wage of $80,220, based on 72 reported salaries, while experienced professionals earn an annual mean wage of $115,230, based on 33 reported salaries.
+Industrial-organizational psychologists earn an average salary of $94,420, according to Payscale data from February 2024.
+Salary opportunities for these professionals differ depending on their location, education, and experience.
+Early career psychologists take home an average salary of $81,630, while experienced professionals earn an average of $101,740.